eobrain/funcgo/README.md

 language is not yet stable and it is likely there will be non-backward-compatible changes before the 1.0 release.

+## Try It Out

+Without installing anything you can try the [online tour][fgotour] where you can type Functional Go and see how it converts to Clojure and evaluates.

+(By the way the online tour is itself an example web application that [uses Functional Go][fgosite] for both it server side (JVM) and its client side (JS).

 ## Quick Start

 #### 1. Set up Clojure development environment.